 We usually think of rust as the orange-brown flakes that form on an exposed steel surface when iron molecules in the metal react with oxygen in the presence of water to produce iron oxides.
 Metals may also react in the presence of acids or harsh industrial chemicals.
 If nothing stops the corrosion, flakes of rust will continue to break off, exposing the metal to further corrosion until it disintegrates.

-Many aircraft are made from aluminum, as are car and bike parts.
-This is due to its light weight, but also to its resistance to corrosion.
-Aluminum alloys contain almost no iron and without iron, the metal can’t actually rust, but it does oxidize.
-When the alloy is exposed to water, a film of aluminum oxide forms quickly on the surface.
-The hard oxide layer is quite resistant to further corrosion and protects the underlying metal.
+Aluminum MetalSince it’s lightweight and corrosion-resistant, many aircraft, car and bike parts utilize aluminum for manufacturing.
+Aluminum alloys contain almost no iron, and without iron, the metal will not rust, but it will oxidize.
+When the alloy is exposed to water, aluminum oxide film forms quickly on the surface.
+The hard oxide layer is resistant to further corrosion and protects the underlying metal.

-Industrial Metal Supply carries a wide range of rust-resistant metals for a variety of applications.
+Industrial Metal Supply carries a wide range of rust-resistant metals for various applications.

 Your Local Metal Supplier Serving Southern CA, Arizona & Northern Mexico

 Industrial Metal Supply is the Southlands largest supplier of all types of metal and metalworking accessories, including rust prevention products.
 All metals are manufactured from high-quality rust preventative materials, combined with premium metal finishes that provide extended rust protection to ensure the preservation of your metal for years of service.

 For more rust prevention information, check out our blog on 6 tips for preventing rust.